 The heated seats switch from HIGH to LOW and from LOW to OFF automatically, based on time and temperature of the seat.
-The heated seats can operate on HIGH heat for a maximum of 60 minutes before switching to LOW heat.
-Once a seat has switched to the LOW heat setting it may operate for a maximum of 45 minutes before automatically shutting OFF.
+The heated seats can operate on HIGH heat for a maximum of 20 minutes before switching to LOW heat at that time, the number of illuminated LEDs changes from two to one, indicating the change.
+Once a seat has switched to the LOW heat setting it may operate for a maximum of 40 minutes before automatically shutting OFF.
 The heated seats can shut OFF early or may not turn on when the seat is already warm.